sky-uk/kfp-operator/docs-gen/content/docs/reference/providers/kfp.md

 ## Deployment and Usage

-Set up the service with the necessary configurations, including API endpoints and authentication credentials for the Kubeflow.
+Set up the service with the necessary configurations, including API endpoints and authentication credentials for the Kubeflow Pipelines Provider.
 [See the getting started guide.](../../../getting-started/installation/#providers)

 Kubeflow Pipelines must be [installed](https://www.kubeflow.org/docs/components/pipelines/operator-guides/installation/).
 Its configuration can be controlled using the [KFP specific parameters within a Provider Resource](../../resources/provider/#kubeflow).